 Now you should have a partition that is visible to the Mac Boot menu, but not a working Windows installation.

 Next step is to restart the install, only this time on the real hardware.
-To accomplish this, mount the Boot Camp partition, delete everything and copy over all files from the installer ISO.
+To accomplish this, mount the Boot Camp partition, delete everything and copy over all files from the installer ISO (Alo commented below that on his newer Mac Mini he did not need this step, but instead installed rEFIt to boot the new partition).
 NB!
 You probably need to have some kind of NTFS driver, either NTFS-3G (see my blog on how to get NTFS-3g working in Lion) or some commercial driver like the Paragon NTFS for Mac OS X I have installed.

 After you copy over the files, reboot your Mac and hold down Option-key to access the Windows partition.
 Now install windows as you would if you had with optical disk attached.